canonical/vanilla-framework/templates/docs/patterns/hero.md

 Check out the [Suru component documentation](/docs/patterns/suru) for more information on how to use it and relevant examples.

 ## Higher Order Component
-<div class="embedded-example"><a href="/docs/examples/patterns/hero/hoc" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/hero/hoc-50-50" class="js-example">
-View example of the hero higher-order component
+View example of the hero higher-order component in 50-50 split
 </a></div>